Hame Sele: 2019

 Sele signed with the Penrith Panthers for the start of the 2019 NRL season.
 He made his debut for Penrith in Round 1 against Parramatta which ended in a 20-12 defeat at Panthers Stadium.

 On 16 September, it was announced that Sele was one of ten players that were to be released by the Penrith club at the end of the season.

 2020

 Early in 2020 Sele joined South Sydney Rabbitohs on a 'train and trial' deal.

 He made 7 appearances for South Sydney in the 2020 NRL season as the club reached their third straight preliminary final before losing to Penrith.

 2021

 Sele scored his first try for South Sydney in round 15 of the 2021 NRL season against Brisbane.
 Souths would go on to win the game 46-0.

 2022

 Sele played a total of 14 games for South Sydney in the 2022 NRL season including all three of the clubs finals matches as they reached the preliminary final for a fifth straight season.
 Souths would lose in the preliminary final to eventual premiers Penrith 32-12.

+2023

+On 27 July, Sele signed a three-year deal to re-join St. George Illawarra starting in 2024.
+Sele played a total of 18 games for South Sydney in the 2023 NRL season as the club missed the finals for the first time since 2017.

+2024

+During round 23 of the 2024 NRL season, Sele was taken to hospital after suffering from an irregular heartbeat during St. George's match against Canterbury.
+Sele from hospital confirmed he was diagnosed with Pericarditis, Sele would be ruled out for the rest of the season..

+Sele played 11 games for St. George Illawarra in the 2024 NRL season as the club finished 11th on the table.
+Sele revealed later that he thought it was his ribs hurting due to an illness he was carrying before going into the match, he has since returned to training.

+2025

+Sele was limited to only eight appearances for St. George Illawarra in the 2025 NRL season as the club finished 15th on the table.

+On 28 September, Sele played in St. George Illawarra's 30-12 NSW Cup Grand Final loss to New Zealand.